MrMauzy/MrMauzy.github.io/index.md

 ![StormTrooper]({{ site.url }}/images/stormtrooper.jpg){:height="300px" width="900px"}

-Welcome, my name is Matt Mauzy, I am a reliable and highly detailed-oriented individual who loves software engineering.
+Welcome, my name is Matt Mauzy and thank you for visiting my page.
 I am a Computer Science Graduate, with a minor in Applied Mathematics and 7 years’ experience in the IT field.
+I am currently a computer programmer that is spending most of my time learning Data Science.
+Being able to dig meaningful information out of data is something I find very interesting and would love to continue my career in this field.

 While working on my degree I have worked jobs ranging from hardware/software repair to systems monitoring in a fully automated warehouse.
 I love art, creating and consuming.
 I dabble in cartoon drawing, which can be seen in some of the projects I has listed in my [projects]( https://mrmauzy.github.io/projects/) tab.

 I enjoy the challenge of learning new technologies, which is what brought me into the world of computer science.
 I pride myself on being a life-long learner and hope to continue growing and learning in this ever-changing field.
 I fell in love with software engineering and I hope you stick around to see what I have made.

 ![Tools]({{ site.url }}/images/tools.jpg){:height="200px" width="900px"}